wazo-platform/wazo-doc/source/administration/entities/entities.rst

 * an Incall context for incoming calls
 * an Outcall context for outgoing calls, which should be included in the Internal context for the users to be able to call external numbers

+For the devices:

+* The devices in autoprov mode and not configured mode, are always shown.
+* The filter applies only to the endings which are associated with a line.

 Limitations
 ===========